appwrite/rfc/014-response-model.md

 <!-- What parts of the design do you expect to resolve through the RFC process before this gets merged? -->

 <!-- Write your answer below. -->
-1. What to do with response objects that contain dynamic fields like documents, user prefs etc
+1. What to do with response objects that contain dynamic fields like documents (defined as any in the swagger spec), user prefs etc
+2. Handling serialization and dserialization in each SDKs by keeping things similar between SDKs as well as keeping the native feel of the SDKs as it is.

 ### Future possibilities